eclipse-iofog/iofog.org/content/docs/2.0.0/agent-management/docker-image-pruning.md

 # Prune Docker on an Agent

-Your agent is running out of diskspace ?
-You can now manually run a pruning of the docker images on your Agent by using iofogctl:
+Agent disk space is a previous resource.
+We can reclaim disk space by pruning Docker images from our Agents:

 ```bash
 $> iofogctl prune agent NAME